daleas0120/OLD_daleas0120.github.io/_pages/about.md

 Hello World!

-I am a condensed matter physicist studying spin-crossover materials.
-I also have a background in machine learning, explainable and trustworthy AI, and computer vision.
+I am a condensed matter physicist researching magnetic materials.
+I also research explainable and trustworthy AI, and computer vision.

-My work has applications in <a href="https://patents.google.com/patent/US20220238537A1/en">spintronics</a>, black-box model exploration, Monte-Carlo simulation, latent-model analysis, and <a href="https://github.com/GDS-Education-Community-of-Practice/DSECOP/tree/main/Connecting_MonteCarlo_to_ModernAI">physics education</a>.
+My work has applications in <a href="https://patents.google.com/patent/US20220238537A1/en">spintronics</a>, <a href="https://doi.org/10.36227/techrxiv.171392756.66802879/v1">black-box model exploration</a>, Monte-Carlo simulation, <a href="https://doi.org/10.1117/12.3015657">data domain gap analysis</a>, and <a href="https://github.com/GDS-Education-Community-of-Practice/DSECOP/tree/main/Connecting_MonteCarlo_to_ModernAI">physics education</a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.